 Thank you for your interest in these replicas!
 This has been a hobby of mine for many years, but after much debate, Iím actually going to be retiring from prop making this year, 2013, so Iím no longer taking any more orders.
-Iíll still be posting eBay auctions for the next few months till summer while I finish up the last orders on my list though.
+Iíll still be posting eBay auctions for a little while as I finish up the last orders on my list though.
 So if you really need a set before I completely stop making them, be sure to check out the eBay auctions listed here at the end of each month.

 Iíve been making swords and shields for many years now, and I feel that I should probably move on with my life.
 Iíd like to get more into digital art and animation, which is what my degree is in, and not working with resins and paints every day in the garage.
 Iíve enjoyed making these for many years, but I canít keep making these the rest of my life, if that makes sense.
 Iím not sure exactly what Iíll be doing, but, once I move on from swords, Iím sure God will have something planned for me!

-I still plan on having DVD tutorials available, which I havenít quite finished editing together yet, but maybe by this summer I may have them ready.
+I still plan on having DVD tutorials available, which I havenít quite finished editing together yet, hopefully this winter I may have them ready.
 I also have one other idea that may be helpful to fans who still want these replicas, but Iíve yet to finalize any info on that.
 So just keep checking back if you are interested, and maybe Iíll have more info on it later.
 Again, I feel sad to turn down fans, but I just canít keep doing this the rest of my life.
 Thanks!

 How much do the swords usually cost?